-In the first quarter of 2004, we recorded \$871,000 in interest expense associated with the \$120 million of contingent convertible subordinated notes we issued in March and April of 2003 and a related interest rate swap agreement.

-Our reported interest expense includes \$205,000 of non-cash amortization of debt issuance costs.
-Debt issuance costs totaled \$4.1 million and are being amortized using the straight-line method over the five-year term of the notes.
+Interest expense is related to the \$120 million of contingent convertible subordinated notes we have outstanding and a related interest rate swap agreement.
+Our reported interest expense includes \$0.2 million of non-cash amortization of debt issuance costs.
+Debt issuance costs totaled \$4.0 million and are being amortized using the straight-line method over the five year term of the notes.

 We will pay additional interest ("Contingent Interest") on our convertible notes under certain conditions.
 The fair value of this Contingent Interest obligation is marked to its fair value at each balance sheet date, with changes in the fair value recorded to interest expense.
-In the first quarter of 2004, the change in the estimated fair value of the Contingent Interest obligation increased interest expense by \$102,000.
+In the first quarter of 2005 and 2004, the changes in the estimated fair value of the Contingent Interest obligation were not significant.

 In August 2003, we entered into an interest rate swap agreement with a \$50.0 million notional amount to hedge the risk of changes in fair value attributable to interest rate risk with respect to a portion of our fixed rate convertible notes.
 The interest rate swap agreement qualifies as a fair value hedge under SFAS No. 133, as amended "Accounting for Derivative Instruments and Hedging Activities".
 The net amount to be paid or received under the interest rate swap agreement is recorded as a component of interest expense.
-Interest expense for the three months ended March 31, 2004 reflects a \$210,000 reduction in interest expense associated with the interest rate swap.
+Interest expense associated with the interest rate swap for the three months ended March 31, 2005 was not significant.
+Interest expense for the three months ended March 31, 2004 included a \$210,000 benefit associated with the interest rate swap.

-The net fair value of the interest rate swap at December 31, 2003 was \$1,072,000.
-At March 31, 2004, the net fair value of the interest rate swap decreased \$509,000 to \$563,000, and this amount is included in other liabilities.
-In connection with this fair value hedge transaction, during the first quarter of 2004, we recorded a \$467,000 net increase in the carrying value of our convertible notes.
-The net \$42,000 difference between changes in the fair value of the interest rate swap and the contingent convertible notes represents the ineffective portion of the hedging relationship, and this amount is recorded in other income.
+The net fair value of the interest rate swap at December 31, 2004 was \$1.4 million.
+At March 31, 2005, the net fair value of the interest rate swap increased \$0.7 million to \$2.1 million and this amount is included in other liabilities.
+In connection with this fair value hedge transaction, during the first quarter of 2005, we recorded a \$0.8 million net increase in the carrying value of our convertible notes.
+The net difference between changes in the fair value of the interest rate swap and the contingent convertible notes represents the ineffective portion of the hedging relationship, and this amount is recorded in other income.